MAGALA-RICHARD/apsimNGpy/doc/getting started.rst

    from apsimNGpy import Apsim
    with Apsim("C:/APSIM/2025.05.1234/bin") as apsim:
-       # all apsimNGpy objects are loaded loaded to the instantiated Apsim class object
+       # all apsimNGpy objects are loaded to the instantiated Apsim class object
        with apsim.ApsimModel('Wheat') as model:
+         model.edit_model(model_type="Models.Manager", model_name='Sow using a variable rule', Population =160)
          model.run()
+         df= model.results